 How much stamp duty will I pay in 2025?

-Homebuyers have benefited from reduced stamp duty in recent years but thresholds for the controversial property tax are set to drop at the start of April, meaning many buyers will pay more when making a purchase.
+Homebuyers have benefited from lower stamp duty bills in recent years, but the threshold at which you start paying the controversial property tax will drop at midnight tonight (31 March 2025).
+This means buyers will pay more when making a purchase from 1 April.

 Alice Haine, personal finance analyst at investment platform Bestinvest, says the changes will “deliver a particularly heavy hit to first-time buyers, who will not only need to raise enough money for a deposit but also enough to cover the higher tax bill”.